Humen-debug/AR-archaeology-app/README.md

-# XR-archaeology
+# Sharing the Past with the Public: Augmented Reality User Experience at Archaeological Site

-2023-2024 FYP in collaboration with Ararat Plain Southeast Archaeological Project
+Sharing the Past is 2023-2024 HKU FYP in collaboration with Ararat Plain Southeast Archaeological Project.
+[More info here](https://wp2023.cs.hku.hk/fyp23051/)
+Developers write in Expo with React Native, and Viro for AR development across all mobile platforms.
+For better type annotation, typescript was applied.

 ## Pre-requisites

-This project uses Expo for React Native.
 Ensure your node version is lower than 17 because the Expo Cli in this project does not support Node version 17+.
 You can use [Node Version Manager (nvm)](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).
 To use the packages provided by Expo, please install them by running `yarn`.

-For better type annotation, typescript is recommended.

-## To begin the app [DEV]
+## Instructions for running app [DEV]

 - Run `nvm use 16.xx.x` for node version configuration, if your current node version is larger or equal to 17.
 - Run `yarn` for install packages.